Google Wear fitness apps

 "There's a lot of possibilities here so we're eager to see what developers build," wrote Pichai toward the end of his announcement post.

 Android Wear is made even more convincing as a smartwatch because developers will be able to easily translate their apps from Google's mobile ecosystem.

-There are now more than 44 featured Android Wear apps in the official subsection on the Google Play Store with the best coming directly from Google.
+There are now more than 4000 Android Wear apps in the official subsection on the Google Play Store with the best coming directly from Google.

 Maps makes it convenient to pull up walking directions or, if you're in the car, voice activate navigation to your dash-mounted smartphone without awkwardly leaning over into the steering wheel.

 Hangouts beams text and instant messages to the wrist.
 It's one of the best features, as you can quickly dismiss trivial correspondents while getting a head start on the important ones.